gnitsenko93/nodejs-log-parser/README.md

     * parsing algorithm is primitive and can be optimized.
     * rfc5424 parsing is not perfect for Structured Data.
 * Add unit test coverage.
+* Extend configuration file with more parameters (e.g. output format)